danskernesdigitalebibliotek/dpl-react/README.md

   yarn dev
 ```

 6. Voila!
-You browser should have opened and a StoryBook environment is ready for you to tinker around.
+You browser should have opened and a storybook environment is ready for you to tinker around.

 ### Style your application